Bambo-Rambo/RNG-Guides/Gen6TidSidRNG.md

 In the "Calibration" box, copy-paste the 4 numbers.

-Select the game version, the month to search results in, the max number of advances you are willing to waste, the desired TID and SID (max 65535 for both) and the maximum number of results you want the tool to find.
+Select the game version, the month to search results in, the max number of advances you are willing to waste and of course the desired TID and SID (max 65535 for both).

-For ID RNG, it's suggested to be 1-2 max, because the list won't be updated until all results have been found.

 ### **Important**